 In fact, I'd be hard pressed to come up with a manufacturer that builds a more solid unit than any of the fiberglass camper manufacturers we list below.

-Don't get me wrong, there are some very good RV brands that use traditional construction processes and have overall fine quality.
+Don't get me wrong, some of the best rated travel trailers use traditional construction processes and have overall fine quality.

 But there is nothing like starting with a solid, two-piece shell and building an RV from that to make a solid product that holds up well over time and use.